-One of the most important features of the act concerns the powers of the receiver.
-Unless ordered otherwise, the receiver may operate the business of the receivership property in the ordinary course, including incurring unsecured debt, paying expenses and asserting claims and other rights with respect to receivership property.
+One of the Act's most important features concerns the receiver's powers.
+Unless ordered otherwise, the receiver may operate the business of the receivership property in the ordinary course, including incurring unsecured debt, paying expenses, and asserting claims and other rights as to receivership property.
 With court approval, the receiver may incur debt and operate the receivership property out of the ordinary course and make improvements to receivership property.
-Also with court approval, the receiver may sell, license, lease or otherwise dispose of receivership property out of the ordinary course, and in the case of a sale, the receivership property is sold free and clear of the lien of the party that obtained the receiver, any subordinate liens and any right of redemption, unless the sale agreement provides otherwise (liens senior to the lien of the moving party remain in place).
+Also with court approval, the receiver may sell, license, lease, or otherwise dispose of receivership property out of the ordinary course.
+In the case of a sale, the receivership property is sold free and clear of the lien of the party that obtained the receiver, any subordinate liens and any right of redemption, unless the sale agreement provides otherwise (liens senior to the lien of the moving party remain in place).
 The liens on the receivership property that are extinguished attach to the proceeds of the sale with the same priority they had on the sold property.
-This provides a viable alternative to foreclosure for the mortgagee that sought the receivership and is intended to achieve a greater sales price than is usually produced by a distressed foreclosure sale.
-It also provides greater flexibility for real estate mortgage investment conduit's in commercial mortgage backed securities transactions, as such sales can be structured to include an assumption and modification of the REMIC-held mortgage (permitted under the REMIC rules, as opposed to the prohibition of a REMIC foreclosing upon a property and subsequently extending purchase money financing to a later buyer).
-Receivers are also permitted to adopt or reject executory contracts of the owner of the receivership property.
-Executory contracts include unexpired leases.
+This provides a viable alternative to foreclosure for the mortgagee that sought the receivership, and is intended to achieve a greater sales price than is usually produced by a distressed foreclosure sale.
+It also provides greater flexibility for real estate mortgage investment conduits (REMICs) in commercial mortgage-backed securities transactions, as such sales can be structured to include an assumption and modification of the REMIC-held mortgage.
+Receivers are also permitted to adopt or reject executor contracts, including unexpired leases, of the owner of the receivership property.
 Certain types of executory contracts are excluded, however.
 For example, a lease under which the tenant occupies the leased premises as its primary residence may not be rejected.
-Similarly, where the receiver was appointed at the request of a mortgagee, a lease to which the mortgagee consented (for example, the lease fell within the preapproved lease parameters in the loan documents) cannot be rejected.
-The act recognizes the enforceability of nondisturbance agreements.
-The act prescribes the rights and claims that a party to an executory contract may assert as a consequence of rejection.
+The Act recognizes the enforceability of non-disturbance agreements, and prescribes the rights and claims that a party to an executory contract may assert due to a rejection.
 Other Provisions

-The act also addresses such issues as the powers of the court, commencement of ancillary receivership proceedings in another jurisdiction, disqualification of a potential receiver, the posting of the receiver's bond, the receiver's engagement and compensation of professionals and the obligation of parties to turn over receivership property and cooperate with the receiver.
-It sets forth the defenses and immunities of a receiver, the receiver's periodic (and final) reporting obligations, the removal and replacement of a receiver and the termination of the receivership and receiver discharge.
-The act also expressly provides that seeking a receivership is not an election of remedies by the mortgagee, a receivership does not make the mortgagee a mortgagee in possession and the appointment of the receiver is not an "action" for purposes of a state's "one-action" laws.
-Summary The act not only provides more objective standards for when a receiver for commercial real estate may be appointed, it provides clearer guidance for the scope of a receiver's powers and the receiver's obligations.
-These powers include the right to sell receivership property, even out of the ordinary course, and to reject certain executory contracts (including leases), thus making a receivership a comprehensive remedy and attractive alternative to foreclosure for a mortgagee with a defaulted loan.
-A receivership can alleviate a lender's concerns about its borrower "milking the property" or the decline of a property due to the owner's benign neglect, in each case in the face of an imminent foreclosure, while also presenting an opportunity to maximize the realization of a property's value through a less distressed liquidation than by foreclosure sale.
-A copy of the act, including the prefatory note and comments, may be found here. \\\ Republished with permission by Law360
+The Act also addresses such issues as the powers of the court, commencement of ancillary receivership proceedings in another jurisdiction, disqualification of a potential receiver, the posting of the receiver's bond, the receiver's engagement and compensation of professionals, and the obligation of parties to turn over receivership property and cooperate with the receiver.
+It sets forth a receiver's defenses and immunities, the receiver's periodic (and final) reporting obligations, and standards with respect to the removal and replacement of a receiver and the termination of the receivership and receiver discharge.
+The Act also expressly provides that seeking a receivership is not an election of remedies by the mortgagee, a receivership does not make the mortgagee a mortgagee in possession, and the appointment of the receiver is not an "action" for purposes of a state's "one-action" laws.
+A copy of the Act, including the Prefatory Note and Comments, may be found at uniformlaws.org.